Wildfire Smoke and Your Health

 The Montana Department of Environmental Quality provides air quality readings and activity recommendations based on data from monitoring stations placed around the state.
 In addition to the Today's Air website, DEQ houses a "Wildfire Smoke" page which includes links to state and national resources related to wild fire smoke and public health.

-The Climate Smart Missoula provides evidence based information on the health effects of wildfire smoke and includes instructions on how to read air quality levels using the Today's Air website and the Outdoor Activity Recommendations for Schools and Childcare Centers.
+MontanaWildfireSmoke.org grew out of efforts by Climate Smart Missoula to help our community during times of wildfire smoke and other changing summer conditions.
+The site provides evidence based information on the health effects of wildfire smoke and includes instructions on how to read air quality levels using the Today's Air website and the Outdoor Activity Recommendations for Schools and Childcare Centers.
 Climate Smart has also produced a number of short videos about assessing air quality and protecting yourself from wildfire smoke.